 - You have trouble breathing or speaking.

-- Your mouth, face, lips, tongue, or throat begin to swell.
+- Your mouth, face, lips, tongue, or throat swell.

-These are warning signs of a serious allergic reaction.
+These are warning signs of a severe allergic reaction.
 A severe allergic reaction is an emergency.

 These are not all the side effects of Gaviscon.
 For a complete list, see the leaflet inside the drug package.